 (Translated into English from Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason).

-I have also heard that the boulder is said to have been thrown there by the giantess, who used to live at Mt.
-Helgafell, as she wanted to destroy the church at Mt.
+I have also heard that the boulder is said to have been thrown there by the giantess, who lived at Helgafell, as she wanted to destroy the church at Mt.
 Helgafell by throwing the bolder at it, but she missed and the boulder landed here on this island.

-I have written a detailed guide in 5 parts of the Snæfellsnes peninsula in chronological order if you want to drive there yourself and prepare for the journey.
+I have written detailed travel-blogs in 5 parts about the Snæfellsnes peninsula in chronological order if you want to drive there yourself and prepare for the journey.